Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 # Milestone 3 Project - SpiceInn

-  SpiceInn is a company restorount owned by family friend.
+  SpiceInn is a company restaurant owned by family friend.
 The target audience of the website are home cooks, amateur cooks and not necessarily professional cooks, although anyone is welcome.

   Recipes will be visible to non-registered users, but users must register to be able to post and edit their own recipes.